A Survey of Protocol Fuzzing: Input Generator

-\textbf{Hierarchical Approaches.} In this paradigm, the scheduler employs a two-step algorithm: (1) selection of a state for fuzzing using a state scheduling algorithm, followed by (2) application of a general scheduling algorithm to optimize fuzzing within that state.
-The heuristics used by the scheduling process mainly fall into three categories, namely \textbf{\textit{rarity-preferred}} (SRHS in Table \ref{table-inputgen} column 5), \textbf{\textit{performance-preferred}} (SPHS in Table \ref{table-inputgen} column 5), and \textbf{\textit{complexity-preferred}} (SCHS in Table \ref{table-inputgen} column 5), as detailed in Table \ref{tab:scheduleinfo}. \textbf{\textit{Rarity-preferred}} heuristics allocate more resources to seldomly exercised states, hypothesizing that these states harbor more undiscovered adjacent states or code logics \cite{icst20-aflnet,arxiv21-stateafl,nsdi19-act,borcherding2023bandit}. \textbf{\textit{Performance-preferred}} heuristics prioritize states demonstrating higher code coverage or bug discovery rates \cite{feast19-yurong,icst20-aflnet,arxiv21-stateafl,atc20-sweyntooth,tdsc22-greyhound}.
-Additionally, some works utilize \textbf{\textit{complexity-preferred}} heuristics, favoring states with greater complexity (\textit{i.e.}, connected to more basic blocks) or deeper states (\textit{i.e.}, further from the initial state) \cite{securecomm15-pulsar,acsac21-ics3fuzzer}.
+\textbf{Hierarchical Approaches} decompose the scheduling process into two discrete phases: (1) Inter-state scheduling: This phase involves selecting a state to fuzz using a state scheduling algorithm based on the priority or relevance of the state.
+(2)Intra-state scheduling: Once the target state is selected, a general scheduling algorithm is applied to optimize fuzzing within that state.
+By separating these phases, hierarchical approaches allow for more nuanced control over the fuzzing process.
+For example, if we want to test a protocol after a handshake is completed, the inter-state scheduling phase will first prioritize this state.
+Then, the intra-state scheduling phase will generate specific test cases to be executed within the post-handshake state using traditional scheduling methods (e.g., seed scheduling, byte scheduling, mutation strategy scheduling).
+In this paradigm, the heuristics used by the scheduling process mainly fall into three categories, namely \textbf{\textit{rarity-preferred}} (SRHS in Table \ref{table-inputgen} column 5), \textbf{\textit{performance-preferred}} (SPHS in Table \ref{table-inputgen} column 5), and \textbf{\textit{complexity-preferred}} (SCHS in Table \ref{table-inputgen} column 5), as detailed in Table \ref{tab:scheduleinfo}. \textbf{\textit{Rarity-preferred}} heuristics allocate more resources to seldomly exercised states, hypothesizing that these states harbor more undiscovered adjacent states or code logics \cite{icst20-aflnet,arxiv21-stateafl,nsdi19-act,borcherding2023bandit}. \textbf{\textit{Performance-preferred}} heuristics prioritize states demonstrating higher code coverage or bug discovery rates \cite{feast19-yurong,icst20-aflnet,arxiv21-stateafl,atc20-sweyntooth,tdsc22-greyhound}.
+Furthermore, some works utilize \textbf{\textit{complexity-preferred}} heuristics, favoring states with greater complexity (\textit{i.e.}, connected to more basic blocks) or deeper states (\textit{i.e.}, further from the initial state) \cite{securecomm15-pulsar,acsac21-ics3fuzzer}.
 For example, ICS$^3$Fuzzer \cite{acsac21-ics3fuzzer} inclines to choose the deeper states and those states that exercise more basic blocks.
-As a generation-based fuzzer, Pulsar \cite{securecomm15-pulsar} calculates the weight of all states that are reachable from the current state, and then selects the state that has the max weight to be tested next.
+As a generation-based fuzzer, Pulsar \cite{securecomm15-pulsar} calculates the weight of all states that can be reached from the current state and then selects the state that has the maximum weight to be tested next.
 In detail, the weight of a state is calculated as the sum of all mutable fields in a fixed number of transitions.
-However, as all these state selection algorithms are implemented and evaluated separately on different platforms and targets, it is hard to make a fair comparison and achieve conclusive findings.
-Liu \textit{et al.} \cite{dongge-state-selection} evaluate the three existing state selection algorithms of AFLNet \cite{icst20-aflnet} including a rarity-preferred algorithm, an algorithm that randomly selects states, and a sequential state selection algorithm.
+However, since all these state selection algorithms are implemented and evaluated separately on different platforms and targets, it is difficult to make a fair comparison and achieve conclusive findings.
+Liu \textit{et al.} \cite{dongge-state-selection} evaluate the three existing state selection algorithms of AFLNet \cite{icst20-aflnet}, including a rarity-preferred algorithm, an algorithm that randomly selects states, and a sequential state selection algorithm.
 They find that these algorithms achieved very similar results in terms of code coverage.
 They attribute the reasons to the coarse-grained state abstraction of AFLNET and the inaccurate estimation of the state productivity.
 Therefore, they propose the AFLNETLEGION algorithm \cite{dongge-state-selection} to address these issues, which is based on a variant of the Monte Carlo tree search algorithm \cite{ase20-legion}.